Overview of Acid Reflux and Gastroesophageal Reflux Disease (GERD)

 Acid Reflux and GERD Treatment

-In many cases, GERD can be relieved through diet and lifestyle changes, such as quitting smoking, avoiding overeating, losing weight and decreasing alcohol intake.
-GERD is also treated with medication or sometimes surgery, depending on its severity.
-We'll help decide which — from diet modification and medication therapy to surgery — is best for you.
+In many cases, symptoms of GERD can be relieved through home remedies, like diet and lifestyle changes, as well as quitting smoking, avoiding overeating, losing weight and decreasing alcohol intake.
+GERD is also treated with prescription medications or sometimes surgery, depending on its severity.
+We'll help decide which—from diet modification and medication therapy to surgery—is best for you.

 Treatment plans for patients will be determined by their care team based on age, medical history, type of GERD and personal preferences.
-Options may include:
+Options for GERD treatment may include:

 Specialized Centers for GERD and Acid Reflux